Jeremy Ruckert: Professional career

-Ruckert was drafted by the New York Jets in the third round, 101st overall, of the 2022 NFL Draft.
-As a rookie, he appeared in nine games.
-He had one reception for eight yards and contributed on special teams as well.
+Ruckert was drafted by the New York Jets in the third round, 101st overall, of the 2022 NFL draft.
+In Week 18 against the Miami Dolphins, Ruckert recorded his first career catch on an eight–yard reception from Joe Flacco.
+As a rookie, he appeared in nine games, logging his one catch, and contributed on special teams as well.
+In the 2023 season, he had 16 receptions for 151 yards in 15 games and six starts.
+In the 2024 season, he had 18 receptions for 105 yards in 17 games and nine starts.